ArduPilot/ardupilot_wiki/common/source/docs/common-transmitter-tuning.rst

 the 5 seconds is up when you hear the distinctive rapid bup-bip-bup-bip sound from the buzzer.

-At that point you can land the vehicle, or just enjoy flying it.
+At that point, you can land the vehicle, or just enjoy flying it.

 The first time you do a full tune in this way it will probably take about five minutes of flight time to do a tune.
-With some practice you can do a full tune in a bit over a minute.
+With some practice, you can do a full tune in a bit over a minute.

 [/site]
 [site wiki="copter"]

-With transmitter based tuning you can tune a single or multiple parameters in flight using Channel 6 of the transmitter.
+With transmitter based tuning you can tune single or multiple parameters in flight using Channel 6 of the transmitter.

 The :ref:`TUNE<TUNE>` parameter determines which parameter is being tuned.